christlutheran/christlutheranmanhattan/src/content/pages/our-pastor.md

 ### Background

 Pastor Woelmer has served as pastor of Christ Lutheran Church since he was installed on August 26, 2023.
 He was born and raised in Monroe, Michigan.
-He and his wife Rachel have 5 children and 15 grandchildren.
-He serves on the Board of Regents for Concordia University Nebraska and as a Board member on the Randolph Foundation.
+He and his wife Rachel have 5 children and 16 grandchildren.
+He served on the Board of Regents for Concordia University Nebraska and as a board member on the Randolph Foundation.
 His hobbies are gardening and brewing beer.

 ### Ministry Experience